dillonkearns/dillonkearns.github.io/_posts/2016-01-27-what-music-taught-me-about-agile.md

 ## Deliberate Practice

 Studying with my teacher at UCSB taught me what a great practice session was like.
 The amount of time spent playing notes wasn't what caused me to improve.
-More important was stepping back, honing in on what really needed work (the highest value improvements), and then working deliberately on that improvement.
+More important was stepping back, honing in on what really needed work (the highest value improvements), and then working deliberately starting with the most important thing.

 [A study conducted at University of Texas at Austin](http://www.creativitypost.com/psychology/8_things_top_practicers_do_differently) supports this (note the sample size was small, but it provides an interesting data point).
 It looked at practice habits of music majors.
 After working on a short excerpt from a piano concerto, they were rated on the musicality and accuracy of their performance.
 They found that more practice time didn't correlate with success.
 The best indicator of a good performance was the ratio of correct to incorrect trials.

 Top practiers weren't less likely to make a mistake the first time playing something through.
+Nor did they put in more hours.
 The difference was that they immidately adjusted what they were doing to prevent the mistake from happening again.
 I believe this applies at the personal and the team level.
 Perhaps the most effective teams are the ones who notice as soon as something doesn't work and experiment to try to improve.

 > Success does not consist in never making mistakes but in never making the same one a second time.
 >